thesadru/disnake/docs/ext/commands/commands.rst

     async def delta(ctx, *, member: JoinDistanceConverter):
         is_new = member.delta.days < 100
         if is_new:
-            await ctx.send("Hey you're pretty new!")
+            await ctx.send("Hey yo're pretty new!")
         else:
-            await ctx.send("Hm you're not so new.")
+            await ctx.send("Hm yo're not so new.")

-This can get tedious, so an inline advanced converter is possible through a :func:`classmethod` inside the type:
+This can get tedios, so an inline advanced converter is possible throgh a :func:`classmethod` inside the type:

 .. code-block:: python3